pandamusrex/email-receipts-subscriber-for-woocommerce/readme.txt

-=== Email Receipts Subscriber for WooCommerce ===
+=== PandamusRex Email Webhook for WooCommerce ===
 Contributors: pandamusrex
 Donate link: https://pandamusrex.com/
 Tags: woocommerce
 Requires at least: 6.4
 Tested up to: 6.8
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 Requires PHP: 7.0
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Integrate your Gmail inbox to WooCommerce with Google Cloud Pub/Sub to match payment receipts to orders.
+Assign payment receipt emails and complete orders with a webhook that connects your email to WooCommerce.

 == Description ==

-Integrate your Gmail inbox to WooCommerce with Google Cloud Pub/Sub to match payment receipts to orders.
+Assign payment receipt emails and complete orders with a webhook that connects your email to WooCommerce.

 == Frequently Asked Questions ==

-= Does this require a Google Cloud subscription? =
+= Can this work with Gmail? =

 Yes!

 == Changelog ==

+= 1.1.0 =
+* Rename plugin

 = 1.0.0 =
 * Initial release